 Employee recognition is a key concept used by many of the leading Fortune 500 companies to retain talent.
 It’s a broad term that refers to acknowledging, or recognizing an employee’s hard work.
 Statistics show that nearly two in three employees who work at a company without an employee recognition program aren’t satisfied with their job.
 And with low job satisfaction, these employees tend to be more stressed than their counterparts who work at companies with an employee recognition program.

 There are different ways to structure an employee recognition program.
 You can create an employee-of-the-month program, for example, in which a single hardworking employee each month is honored and rewarded.
 If your company’s operations revolve around sales, you can recognize the top-selling employee each week.

 Alternatively, you can create a more informal employee recognition program that involves recognizing each of your company’s hardworking employees in person.
 Regardless, you should show your appreciation to these employees by thanking them for their exceptional work ethics.
 By embracing employee recognition, employees won’t feel like their hard work is going unnoticed.
 As a result, they’ll feel more relaxed and less stressed.

 Reduce Noise Levels

 Frequent exposure to loud noise can, not surprisingly, contribute to stress.
 If your office suffers from constant loud noise, it will distract workers from their job while causing their stress levels to increase in the process.
-According to an Oxford Economics study, 63% of employees say there are distracted by loud noise.
+According to a Plantronics study, 63% of employees say there are distracted by loud noise.
 It’s nearly impossible to create a silent office, but there are ways to reduce noise levels.